DOGE28/Zerto-Upgrade-Tutorial/README.md

 You will want to download the [Zerto Migration Tool](https://www.zerto.com/myzerto/support/downloads/) onto the Windows ZVM. **Take care to choose the migration tool for the 10.0 U2 version!**

 Once downloaded, open the .exe and click on the "Read me" link that will open up the Zerto documentation.
-Once the page is launched, you can proceed to the next screen.
+Once the page is launched, you can close it and proceed to the next screen in the tool.

-Enter the Linux ZVM IP address, username, and password.
-Then validate SSH connectivity.
+Enter the Linux ZVM IP address, username, and password and validate SSH connectivity.
 Once validated, proceed to the next screen.

 ![alt text](image-3.png)